MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/known-limitations-selenium-ide.md

 title: Known limitations of Selenium IDE
-description: Describes the known limitations of Selenium IDE. ms.reviewer: ashvinis, gtrantzas ms.date: 01/31/2023 ms.subservice: power-automate-desktop-flows
+description: Describes the known limitations of Selenium IDE. ms.reviewer: ashvinis, gtrantzas ms.date: 02/24/2023 ms.subservice: power-automate-desktop-flows
 ---
 # Known limitations of Selenium IDE

 > [!IMPORTANT]
-> Starting February 28, 2023, Selenium IDE will no longer be supported.
-Migrate your flows created with Selenium IDE to Power Automate for desktop or delete them.
+> Selenium IDE is deprecated and will no longer work after February 28th, 2023.
+Migrate your flows created with these solutions to Power Automate for desktop or delete them.

 This article describes the known limitations of Selenium IDE.